Generic Name: glatiramer (gla-TIR-a-mer AS-e-tate) (Subcutaneous route)

 Therapeutic Class: Central Nervous System Agent

-Glatiramer injection is used to treat relapsing-forms of multiple sclerosis (MS).
+Glatiramer injection is used to treat relapsing-forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease.
 This medicine will not cure multiple sclerosis, but may extend the time between relapses.

 This medicine is available only with your doctor's prescription.